aquelaronte/futils/README.md

 # this command will retrieve all files that contains word "Car" from cwd (examples: Cargo.toml, rawCar.js, wildCards/)
 fs -s Car

-# this command will create a folder and list files from cwd (new folder or included)
+# this command will create a folder and list files from cwd (new folder or file included)
 fs --add folder/

-# this command will list all files from ../../
+# this command will list all files and folders from ../../
 fs ../../

-# this command will list all files that contains word "Car" from ../../
+# this command will list all files and folders that contains word "Car" from ../../
 fs ../../ -S Car

 # this command will create a file named app.ts inside src/ folder and will list all json files from src/ folder that containts "ot" on its name (example: notes.json, root.json)